-You can use the column headings select query criteria.
+You can use the column headings in the logs table to select query criteria.

-To select query criteria from table columns:
+To select query criteria from the table columns:

-- 1. In the Results pane, right-click on a column heading. - 2.
+- 1. In the Results pane, right-click a column heading. - 2.
 Select Add Filter. - Select or enter the filter criteria.
 The criteria show in the query search box and the query runs automatically.